PlayFab/thundernetes/docs/gameserverapi/README.md

 # GameServer API

-The GameServer API is a RESTful API service that facilitates access to Thundernetes' Custom Resources: GameServerBuilds, GameServer, and GameServerDetails.
+The GameServer API is a RESTful API service that facilitates access to Thundernetes' Custom Resources: GameServerBuilds, GameServers, and GameServerDetails.
 It is an alternative for people who don't want to use tools like [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/), and an easy way to integrate Thundernetes to your own applications.
 It also allows you to use our [Thundernetes UI](../thundernetesui/README.md).

 ## How to install the GameServer API